vinceskahan/v5wiki/OpenWrt.md

 * The travel router GL-MT300N-V2 (short MT300N)
 * A simple usb hub, I use a cheap 4-port USB 2.0 hub from ebay for EUR 2,44 including shipping!
 * A thumb drive aka as a usb flash drive, I use a give away with 16GB
-* A powered USB HUB or a USB poer supply to power the MT300N, I have a USB hub connected to my computer with an external power supply and use this as power supply for the MT300N
+* A powered USB HUB or a U^^^^SB poer supply to power the MT300N, I have a USB hub connected to my computer with an external power supply and use this as power supply for the MT300N
 * A free network port on your internet router / local network and a RJ45 patch kabel to connect the MT300N to your network an provide it with internet access